Vashon, Washington: Manufacturing and industry

 Vashon has lost two of its major industrial employers: K2 Sports moved its manufacturing to China, and the Seattle's Best Coffee roastery operation was closed shortly after SBC was bought by Starbucks.
 Currently, the largest manufacturer on Vashon is Pacific Research Laboratories, locally referred to as "The Bone Factory".

 In 2014 it was reported that the company Edipure was to purchase the old K2 ski plant to manufacture more than 60 marijuana-based snacks including crackers, candy and gummy bears.

 Demographics

 The population of Vashon Island grew at its fastest rate in the early 20th century, doubling from 944 in 1900 to 2,810 in 1920.
 The community then experienced another period of rapid growth after World War II, growing to 9,309 residents by 1990.
-Growth slowed to under 20 percent per decade since 1990.
-As of the 2020 census, there are 11,055 people who reside permanently on Vashon Island.
+Growth slowed to under 4 percent per decade since 1990.

 Based on per capita income, Vashon ranks 32nd of 522 areas in the state of Washington to be ranked.

+The United States Census Bureau listed Vashon Island as a census designated place in the 2000 U.S. census.